 Current TP loading and in-lake concentrations are greater than required to support designated uses.
 The target TP concentration established in Section 2.6 was set in order to ensure that designated uses were supported.
 The degree of TP load reduction required to meet designated uses is calculated by subtracting the target load (Section 4.1) from the existing load estimated with ENSR-LRM (Section 3.3).
 Percent reductions are summarized in Table 4-1.
-Calculations are detailed in Table C-14 in Appendix C.
+Calculations are detailed in Table C-13 of Appendix C.

-Using the estimated annual target load presented in Section 4.1, the existing TP load needs to be reduced by approximately 49.9 kg/yer to 548.6 kg/yr or a mean of 1.5 kg/d.
-Based on the daily analysis requirement discussed in Section 4.2, the maximum daily load should be less than 4.4 kg/d in order to meet the water quality target of 12 $\mu$ g/L. This would require an overall reduction of 8.3% in the total load (including atmospheric, internal, septic, waterfowl, and total watershed load).
-As some sources are less controllable than others, the actual reduction to be applied to achieve this goal will vary by source (see Section 6.0).
-Assuming no reductions in the atmospheric, internal, septic or waterfowl loads, an overall reduction of 11% of manageable watershed sources in all subwatersheds would be required to achieve the 12 $\mu$ g/L target TP concentration.
+Using the estimated annual target load presented in Section 4.1, the TP load needs to be reduced to 132.3 kg/yr or a mean of 0.36 kg/d.
+Based on the daily analysis requirement discussed in Section 4.2, the maximum daily load should be less than 1.05 kg/d in order to meet the water quality target of 14 μ g/L. This would require an overall reduction of approximately 44% in the total load.
+Since the target is based on the natural background scenario (Table 6-1), the loads must be reduced to predevelopment levels in order to attain the target.
+As some sources are less controllable than others, the actual reduction to be applied to achieve this goal will vary by source (see Section 5 TMDL Allocation).
+Alternative loading reduction scenarios are discussed further in Section 6.0 below.
+As discussed in Section 7.0, compliance with this TMDL will not be based on meeting the TP target concentration or estimated TP load reduction target.